HarveySheppard/yLaTeX/README.md

 If you ever have a suggestion or question, simply ask!
 I will be glad to answer.

-## latexPackages.tex
+## DefaultConfiguration
-This is the default packages inclusion file that I use for my LaTeX documents.
-The comments explain clearly (at least I hope) what the packages do.
+This folder contains the packages that I use as default configuration for nearly all my TeX and consort documents.

+**Note that, as I now only use XeLaTeX, the LaTeX packages might be somewhat outdated.
+And one thing is sure: the XeLaTeX packages do produce much better visual results!**

 ## Copyright
 Copyright 2015 Yves Zumbach